Do you truly love God with all your heart, mind, soul and strength? Or has something taken God’s place in your heart?

 I urge you to examine yourself today (see 2 Corinthians 13:5) and repent of any idolatry that comes to light as you do so.
 Then, kneel before “the throne of grace” so that you may “receive mercy and find grace to help in time of need” (see Hebrews 4:16).

-And if you need prayer, I’d be glad to approach the throne for and with you.
+And if you need prayer, I’d be glad to approach the throne for you and with you.
 Just visit this page to send your request.

 >>> LIVING IT OUT >>>

-PRAY: Confess your coveting to the Lord.
+Confess your coveting to the Lord.
 Repent for placing people or objects higher in your heart than you’ve placed Him.
 And ask Him to help you love Him fully with all your heart, mind, soul and strength.

-STUDY: Joshua 7.
+Joshua 7.
 Reflect on Achan’s desire, motives, actions and consequences, and whether or not there are idols in your own heart that you need to deal with.

-REMEMBER: God is the living God.
+God is the living God.
 All ‘gods’ and idols are worthless.
 He alone is worthy of praise, honor, and devotion.
 In Him, you have all that you could ever need (see 2 Peter 1:3).
 In Him, you have redemption, forgiveness, and hope (see Colossians 1:14; 1 Peter 1:3-4).

-→ Could your blog or work-from-home business be an idol?
-Click to read: Christian Blogger, Are You Making This Huge Mistake?
+Read this: Christian Blogger, Are You Making This Huge Mistake?